Introduction to Gremlin API in Azure Cosmos DB

 Azure Cosmos DB is the globally distributed, multi-model database service from Microsoft for mission-critical applications.
-It is a multi-model database and supports document, key-value, graph, and columnar data models.
-The Azure Cosmos DB Gremlin API is used to store and operate with graph data on a fully managed database environment at any scale.
+It is a multi-model database and supports document, key-value, graph, and column-family data models.
+Azure Cosmos DB provides a graph database service via the Gremlin API on a fully managed database service designed for any scale.

-This article provides an overview of the Azure Cosmos DB Gremlin API and explains how you can use it to store massive graphs with billions of vertices and edges.
+This article provides an overview of the Azure Cosmos DB Gremlin API and explains how to use them to store massive graphs with billions of vertices and edges.
 You can query the graphs with millisecond latency and evolve the graph structure easily.
-Azure Cosmos DB's Gremlin API is based on the Apache TinkerPop graph database standard, and uses the Gremlin query language.
+Azure Cosmos DB's Gremlin API is built based on the Apache TinkerPop, a graph computing framework.
+The Gremlin API in Azure Cosmos DB uses the Gremlin query language.

 Azure Cosmos DB's Gremlin API combines the power of graph database algorithms with highly scalable, managed infrastructure to provide a unique, flexible solution to most common data problems associated with lack of flexibility and relational approaches.